 - Solar Carport System: In January 2019 Xanterra completed a 356 kW photovoltaic (PV) array on the top level of the parking structure.
 It generates nearly half of the electricity used annually in the restaurant and gift shop.
 More information and real-time generation graphs are available here.

-- HVAC upgrades: An estimated 7% of typical annual electricity and 25% of typical annual propane use will be saved with the completion of a major renovation of all mechanical systems in the concession building.
+- Lighting renovation: Between 2017 and 2019 Xanterra completed a comprehensive lighting renovation which included the replacement of nearly 2,000 light fixtures in the parking facility, restaurant, gift shop, and employee dormitory.
+All new lights use LED technology coupled with advanced controls including scheduling, occupancy sensing, and daylight sensing.
+HVAC upgrades: An estimated 7% of typical annual electricity and 25% of typical annual propane is being saved after the completion of a major renovation of all mechanical systems in the concession building.

-- LEED: Xanterra will make improvements required to certify the concession building to a minimum standard of Gold using the Leadership in Energy and Environmental Design (LEED) Building Operations and Maintenance (O+M) 4 system.
+- LEED: Xanterra will make improvements required to certify the concession building to a minimum standard of Gold using the Leadership in Energy and Environmental Design (LEED) Building Operations and Maintenance (O+M) v4 system.

 - Parksmart: With the development of new parking structure management, programming, design, and technology, Xanterra will pursue the Parksmart certification, which distinguishes forward-thinking parking facilities that create a sustainable mobility network.

 - Certified Green Restaurant (4 stars): In 2019, Carvers’ Café became a 4-star Certified Green Restaurant.
 It is the only restaurant to achieve this highest level of certification in South Dakota, the second in the National Park system, and only the 33rd in the country.

 - Roof greenhouse: A greenhouse was built on the roof of the gift shop to help supply Carvers’ Marketplace with fresh, super-local produce and herbs.